AC Optimal Power Flow

 flow = newtonRaphson(system)

-After obtaining the solution, we can calculate the active and reactive power outputs of the generators and utilize the bus voltage magnitudes and angles to set the starting values.
-In this case, the generator and voltage fields of the ACOptimalPowerFlow type can be employed to store the new starting values:
+After obtaining the solution, we can use the active and reactive power outputs of the generators, along with bus voltage magnitudes and angles, to set the initial values:

 Dual variables, often referred to as Lagrange multipliers or Kuhn-Tucker multipliers, represent the shadow prices or marginal costs associated with constraints.
 The assignment of initial dual values occurs when the solve! function is executed.
-Initially, the starting dual values are unknown, but users can access and manually set them.
-For example:
+By default, dual values are undefined, but users can manually assign them using the addDual! function.

 Optimal Power Flow Solution

-To establish the AC optimal power flow problem, we can utilize the acOptimalPowerFlow function.
-After setting up the problem, we can use the solve! function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes angles.
-Also, to turn off the solver output within the REPL, we use the set_silent function before calling solve! function.
-Here is an example:
+To establish the AC optimal power flow problem, we utilize the acOptimalPowerFlow function.
+After setting up the problem, we can use the solve! function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes angles:

 By executing this function, we will obtain the solution with the optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles.